igneus/Editio-Sti-Wolfgangi/Conventus/README.markdown

 As "Conventus Choralis" is sort of an offspring of "Choeur gregorien de Paris", the booklets follow established informal standards of office booklets of the latter ensemble.

+To compile the booklet, look in the respective directory.
+* if you find a Rakefile, run 'rake'
+* if you find a 'hiram.yml', run 'ruby instrumenta/hiram.rb'